Michael V. Drake

-Michael Vincent Drake (born July 9, 1950) is an American university administrator and physician who is the 21st president of the University of California.
-From 2014 to June 2020, he was the 15th president of Ohio State University.
-From 2005 to 2014, he was the chancellor of the University of California, Irvine and prior to that served as vice president for health affairs for the University of California system.
+Michael Vincent Drake (born July 9, 1950) is an American physician.
+He served as the 21st president of the University of California from August 2020 to August 2025, as the 15th president of Ohio State University from 2014 to 2020, and as the 5th chancellor of the University of California, Irvine from 2005 to 2014.

 Early life and education

 Michael V. Drake was born in New York City and raised in Englewood, New Jersey, and Sacramento, California.
 He is the son of a doctor and a social worker.
 His mother graduated from East High School in Youngstown, Ohio, before attending college in Baltimore.
 The family lived in Baltimore, Nashville, Tennessee, New York, and New Jersey before settling in Northern California.
 He graduated from C.K.
-McClatchy High School at Sacramento, California in 1967.
+McClatchy High School in Sacramento, California in 1967.
 During college summers in the early 1970s, he worked at the original Tower Records.

 Drake attended Sacramento City College from 1967 to 1969.
 He received a Bachelor of Arts from Stanford University in 1974 and a Doctor of Medicine and residency training from the University of California, San Francisco in 1975.
 He completed an Advanced Management Program at Harvard Business School in 2005.

 Career

 Drake spent more than two decades on the faculty of the UCSF School of Medicine, ultimately becoming the Steven P. Shearing Professor of Ophthalmology and senior associate dean.
 He then served for five years as vice president for health affairs for the University of California system.
 From July 2005 to June 2014, Drake served as chancellor of the University of California, Irvine.
-He also served as a Professor of Ophthalmology (School of Medicine) and Education (School of Education).
+He also served as a professor of ophthalmology (School of Medicine) and Education (School of Education).

-University of California, Irvine chancellorship
+UC Irvine

 In 2005, Drake was appointed as the fifth chancellor of the University of California, Irvine (UCI).
 He officially began his term on July 1, 2005.
 His annual $350,000 salary remained unchanged from his previous position at the Office of the President.
 As of 2010 he earned $374,969.32.

-Ohio State University presidency
+Ohio State University

 On January 30, 2014, the Ohio State University Board of Trustees named Drake as the 15th president of Ohio State University.
 He began his tenure at the university on June 30, 2014.
-At the time of his appointment, he was part of the American Academy of Arts and Sciences, the Institute of Medicine, and the board of directors of NCAA Division I. In March 2015, Drake was appointed to the Rock and Roll Hall of Fame board.
+At the time of his appointment, he was part of the American Academy of Arts and Sciences, the Institute of Medicine, and the board of directors of NCAA Division I.

+In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee, which freezes tuition, mandatory fees, housing and dining for four years for incoming, in-state freshmen.
+He also increased the value of Ohio State Land Grant Opportunity Scholarships to cover the full cost of attendance while doubling the size of the program in 2018.
+In March 2015, Drake was appointed to the Rock and Roll Hall of Fame board in Ohio.
 In November 2019, the university announced that Drake would retire in 2020.